USAJOBS/help-center/how-to/account/profile/languages.md

 2. Select if your proficiency with the language is novice, intermediate or advanced.
 3. Click **Save language**.
 4. Repeat these steps for each language you want to add.

+## What do novice, intermediate and advanced mean?

+### Novice
+You have limited experience with the language – you can speak, read or write very basic words, phrases and simple messages with some accuracy.

+### Intermediate
+You have more experience with the language than a novice, but you’re not yet advanced.
+You can speak, read or write about everyday topics and simple facts and ideas.
+Native-speakers of the language, who are used to non-native learners, may be able to understand you.

+### Advanced
+You have extensive experience with the language.
+You can speak, read or write clearly about a range of topics.
+You can use and understand the past, present and future tenses.
+You can communicate and understand the main ideas and details in conversations and written materials.
+Native-speakers of the language, including those not used to non-native learners, can understand you.